dewaka/dewaka.github.io/_posts/2020-04-08-bookmarking-with-org-mode.md

 I realised that the case for this is same as making a case for why I'm using org-mode for note taking - and there are many other posts around the internet making _that_ case.
-So, in the end I decided to keep the post very short just describe above capture template and very useful `org-cliplink` package.
+So, in the end I decided to keep the post very short just describing the capture template which I find very useful.

 ---------